masc-ucsc/docs/docs/pyrope/06-functions.md

 means that the tuple fields are updated as the method executes, it does not wait until the method finishes execution.
 A method without the `ref` keyword is a pass by value call.
 Since all the inputs are immutable by default (`const`), any `self` updates should generate a compile error.
+Ordinary non-`self` `ref` parameters are legal only on `comb`; `ref self` is the method receiver exception and expands locally at the call site.

 ```pyrope
 const Nested_call = (